 I liked what I saw, but then again, I’m easy.
 I really need to do more of a controlled shoot-out between my standards and some outliers: Diafine, Rodinal, HC-110, and maybe throw in Dektol, D-76, Atomal 49 (note to self).

-Adox recommends the film for sheet films for accutance and edge effects, fine-grain miniature and roll film for the same, and for zone system work.
+Adox recommends the developer for sheet films for accutance and edge effects, fine-grain miniature and roll film for the same, and for zone system work.
 So my use wasn’t the developer’s strong suit (according to the manufacturer) anyway.
 Oh well.
 Dektol’s a paper developer, and I’ve used that to develop Tri-X.

 I’ve got whole bottle of this stuff, so I’ll do some more work with this.
 My initial results are promising, but I would love to print some of this in a darkroom as well to really see what these negatives can do.
-Adox APH 09 Arista Premium 100 & 400 developed together, using Rodinal times 1+50 dilution at 68F 13 minutes 30 seconds initial agitation 4 inversions per minute subsequent agitation 1 minute water rinse (instead of stop bath) Photographer’s Formulary TF-5 fixer, 5 minutes (based on strip test clearing in 2 minutes) 15 minute water rinse 1 minute Kodak Photo-Flo stir agitation Hang to dry 2 hours, then scan I bought the chemistry and film from this recipe from Freestyle Photographic.
+Adox APH 09 Arista Premium 100 & 400 developed together, using Rodinal times 1+50 dilution at 68F and 13 minutes 30 seconds initial agitation 4 inversions per minute subsequent agitation 1 minute water rinse (instead of stop bath) Photographer’s Formulary TF-5 fixer, 5 minutes (based on strip test clearing in 2 minutes) 15 minute water rinse 1 minute Kodak Photo-Flo stir agitation Hang to dry 2 hours, then scan I bought the chemistry and film from this recipe from Freestyle Photographic.
 I don’t get any compensation from them, but if you can recommend this blog to one million of your closest friends, maybe someday they’ll give me a discount.
 In all seriousness, they support film photography, and I support them back.